yolandacreates/news-article/README.md

 $ git remote rm origin
 ```

 5. Navigate to github.com's main page and select "Start a project".
 Name your project "news-article" and select, "Create repository."
-Copy and paste the commands from the following page to get your repository connected.
+Copy and paste the commands from the page into terminal to connect your news-article folder to github.

 6. Create your project